Patrick Wolf: Biography

 Patrick Wolf was born in St Thomas' Hospital, South London.
 He attended King's College School and Bedales School.

 Lycanthropy and Wind in the Wires

 Wolf's ongoing writing and recordings brought him to the attention of Fat Cat Records, who provided him with an Atari computer and a mixing console.
 During the recording of Lycanthropy, Wolf studied composition at Trinity College of Music for one year.
 Lycanthropy was released in the summer of 2003.
 He also made some guest appearances as a viola player with Chicks on Speed, Arcade Fire, Owen Pallett, CocoRosie, and The Hidden Cameras.
 The Germany-based Tomlab later released the album in America and Europe.
-His second album of 2005, Wind In The Wires, which was inspired by Patrick's Cornish and Irish roots, was released on the same label and likewise met with critical acclaim.
+His second album of 2005, Wind in the Wires, which was inspired by Wolf's Cornish and Irish roots, was released on the same label and likewise met with critical acclaim.
 The single Tristan, based on the Cornish legend, Tristram of Lyonesse, received significant attention from critics and remains a fan favourite.